Activity: Implement Least Privilege with Authorization Policies

 Module 2

-namespace can currently communicate freely.
-While this makes the development cycle easier, it poses security risks especially for services like discounts
+As it stands, the microservices in the travel-agency namespace can currently communicate freely.
+While this makes the development cycle easier, it poses security risks especially for services like discounts which applies proprietary pricing logic and handles sensitive data.

 Review current access of discounts service